 Photographer and filmmaker Jason Houston explores how we live on the planet and with each other through community, culture, and the diversity of human experience.
+Through his work, he is committed to art and action that seeks to deconstruct colonial worldviews and dismantle white supremacy culture.

-Jason’s work— often including various socially engaged approaches— brings to life authentic narratives that recognize agency, authorship, and sovereignty for those in front of the camera, informing conversations on social and environmental justice, and helping to vitalize the wisdom of an Indigenized future for all.
+Jason has worked in over 30 countries producing photojournalism, personal documentary, multimedia art, and short films.
+His work— often including various socially engaged approaches— brings to life authentic narratives that recognize agency, authorship, and sovereignty for those in front of the camera while informing truth toward social and environmental justice.
+His work has been recognized, published, exhibited, premiered, and presented online, in print, and at venues worldwide.

-Jason’s work has been published, recognized, exhibited, premiered, and presented online, in print, and at venues worldwide.
-He is a Senior Fellow in the International League of Conservation Photographers (iLCP), a Fellow at Wake Forest University’s Sabin Center for Environment and Sustainability, and the 2022 Environmental Peacemaking (EnPAx) Arts Fellow.
+Jason is a Senior Fellow in the International League of Conservation Photographers (iLCP), a Fellow at Wake Forest University’s Sabin Center for Environment and Sustainability, and the 2022 Environmental Peacemaking (EnPAx) Arts Fellow.

 jason@jasonhouston.com